-And yet… I didn’t realize I am a leading member of the biggest system of oppression this nation has to offer by following my weight centric dietetics philosophies.
+And yet… I didn’t realize for a long period of time I was a leading member of the biggest system of oppression this nation has to offer by following my weight centric dietetics philosophies.

 Diet culture has stolen something from every one of us.
 Here are a few ways I’ve experienced grief in diet culture participation.